Civilian life under the German occupation of the Channel Islands: Clothing

 Clothing and shoes were quickly rationed as shops sold out.
 Jersey opened the Summerland factory to make clothes out of blankets, curtains and sheets.
 Nothing was thrown away, knitted objects were unravelled and remade.
 Other clothes were patched and repaired.
 Clothes in houses that belonged to evacuated people were requisitioned.
 As people lost weight due to the diet, new clothes needed to be found or clothes adjusted.
 Elastic supplies ran out.
 Shortages of needles and thread were relieved with supplies from France.

-Shoes were a major problem, leather became impossible to obtain.
+Shoes were a major problem; leather became impossible to obtain.
 Soles of shoes were made out of rope and wood.
 Uppers were knitted.
 45,000 pairs of sabot were made in Jersey.
 Such inflexible shoes gave people foot troubles.
 Through 1943 the controller of footwear in Guernsey was supplying 60 people a day with shoes.

-Washing clothes became a problem as time moved on, no soap and no fuel to heat water to wash clothes in.
+Washing clothes became a problem as time moved on as there was no soap and no fuel to heat water to wash clothes in.
 Most people outside the towns used wells as a source of water.